1.1 - The University of Bristol aims to:

-1.4 - The University will review its Principles and Procedures annually in the light of experience, research and best practice (eg the Quality Assurance Agency, Supporting Professionalism in Admissions, UCAS).
+1.4 - The University will review its Principles and Procedures annually in the light of experience, research, relevant legislation and best practice (eg the Quality Assurance Agency, Supporting Professionalism in Admissions, UCAS).

 2.1 - Under Statute 21 of the University, Senate regulates the admission of students, subject to the Charter, Statutes, Ordinances and Regulations.